His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 Days become weeks, and these weeks become a month.

-Now a veteran leader, Skipio commands a thirty-man unit of teenage Gauls.
-Some years ago, Caesar made them war orphans, and they serve the Servian heir blindly after he personally funds their training to ensure horses and better rations.
+Skipio Servius, a proven leader, commands a thirty-man unit of teenage Gauls.
+Some years ago, Caesar made them war orphans.
+They follow the Servian heir blindly after he personally funds their training to ensure new horses and better rations.

-His second is a fellow Roman named Strolo Actus Ursius.
-The son of a merchant known for his travels east of the Zagros, the Comum-born decurion’s narrow eyes go unmentioned, much like his mother’s Sinaean ancestry, if one wishes to keep his jaw intact.
+The son of a merchant known for his travels east of Zagros, the Comum-born decurion’s strangely narrow eyes go unmentioned, much like his mother’s Sinaean ancestry, if one wishes to keep their jaw intact.

-On this particular day, Skipio takes charge of the inspection as the camp surgeon tends to Actus’s decaying tooth.
-The teens and their horses assemble with remarkable precision, their round metal shields reflecting the sunlight, their fat daggers glistening, and their faces freshly shaved.
+Skipio must inspect the unit today as the camp surgeon tends to Actus’s decaying tooth.
+The teens and their horses assemble with remarkable precision, their fat daggers gleaming, their faces and heads clean-shaven, and their round shields cleaner than most.

-After meticulously reviewing and praising his horsemen, Skipio seeks out his oldest friend, Planus.
-The legion’s master engineer grumbles about the state of his catapults but deeply admires his older engineers, who make do with spit and whatever is sturdy around.
+After a meticulous review, Skipio seeks out his oldest friend, Planus, and finds the legion’s master engineer grumbling about the state of his catapults.
+They walk the shoreline, with Planus praising older engineers and their ability to make do with spit and whatever is sturdy around.

-Along the walk, they happen upon three infantrymen making short work of a woman.
-The gallic matron fights with every ounce of strength, her resolve weakening as Skipio intervenes.
+They happen upon three infantrymen shoving a Gallic woman among them.
+The matron fights with every ounce of strength, her resolve weakening as her clothes are torn.
+When it’s clear she’s lost the fight, Skipio intervenes.

-“We rape no women here.”
-He pulls the sobbing matron free of them.
-“If your decurion thinks otherwise, he can discuss it with me.”
+“We rape no women here,” he comes between them and pulls the sobbing matron to her feet.
+“If your decurion thinks otherwise, he can discuss it with me,”

 “That’s rich coming from you,” says the upstart.